rachelwe/webtopie-build-process/README.md

 Greatly inspired by the article [Why npm scripts?](https://css-tricks.com/why-npm-scripts/) and the repo associated [npm-build-boilerplate](https://github.com/damonbauer/npm-build-boilerplate) (including the list of available tasks in this README)

-This repo contains example files in the `src` and the production folders for a better understanding, feel free to delete or replace them.
+This repo also contains some js utility functions, a scss boilerplate and some example files in the `src` and the production folders for a better understanding, feel free to delete or replace them.

 ## Usage
 To use this project you have to have node.js & npm both installed and be familiar with how npm scripts works.

-If this build prosess is only used for one project, use the command line `npm install` in your directory, otherwise consider installing globally the scripts listed in `dev dependencies` inside the package.json (you don't need a heavy `node_modules` folder in every single project!).
-Unfortunately, babel doesn't work with global installations, so you will still have to install those 3 pachages locally 😞
+If this build process is only used for one project, use the command line `npm install` in your directory, otherwise consider installing globally the scripts listed in `dev dependencies` inside the package.json (you don't need a heavy `node_modules` folder in every single project!).

 In order to use the PurgeCSS command, you must have installed it globally using `npm i -g purgecss`.
 If you want to install it locally, you can run `npm i -D purgecss` and launch the purgeCSS command using npx.